amrmarey/wp-catalog/README.md

    - Navigate to: Plugins → Add New
    - Search for "Advanced Custom Fields" and install
    - Activate the plugin

+5. **WP 2FA**
+   - Navigate to: Plugins → Add New
+   - Search for "WP 2FA" and install the official plugin
+   - Activate the plugin
+   - Go to Settings → WP 2FA
+   - Follow the setup wizard to configure 2FA for admin accounts
+   - Enforce 2FA for all administrator accounts
+   - Configure backup codes and recovery methods

+6. **Really Simple SSL**
+   - Navigate to: Plugins → Add New
+   - Search for "Really Simple SSL" and install
+   - Activate the plugin
+   - Go to Settings → SSL
+   - Follow the security recommendations
+   - Enable HSTS if your site uses HTTPS
+   - Configure mixed content fixer if needed

 ### 2️⃣ Configure the Product Catalog: